gabriellewald/education-project/README.md

 - Understand the current demographics of wealthy to high-poverty schools across the state of California.
 - Identify how much funding is available per pupil in wealthy vs high-poverty areas.
 - Learn what factors are most correlated with student performance (pass rate).
-- Create a predictive model to find the percentage of students passing the standards per school.
+- Create a predictive model to find the proportion of students passing standard tests per school.

 # The Process